This article was last updated by on

 But don’t worry; I am here to prevent you from committing the same mistakes I did.

-You need to avoid the following plants as companions for your Blueberries if you don’t want to share my fate.
+You must avoid the following plants as companions for your Blueberries if you don’t want to share my fate.

 Bad Companion PlantsWhy are They Bad?